Changissnz/selfinterest/README.md

 is probably necessary to an extent, on top of the existing translation issues, due to there existing additional considerations besides from the elevation of the individual to the status of icon, as requirements for individualism to be present.
-Then the discusion entirely turns into many topics, with social theory sitting somewhere on top.
+Then the discussion entirely turns into many topics, with social theory sitting somewhere on top.
 Human societies of various ideologies "make their people", as confusing as the quotation sounds.
 A human being is born, but then has to